-Appropriate analysis is time consuming and, let’s face it, not very exciting.
-The time and effort allocated to the process is therefore often significantly less than it should be.
+An appropriate analysis is time consuming and, let’s face it, not very exciting.
+The time and effort allocated to the process are therefore often significantly less than it should be.
 To stress again, failure to analyse the situation appropriately will only ensure the B2B strategic planning process is built on false (or, at best, incomplete) data.

-Given the complexity of the analysis task it is easy to lose focus on what is really important to follow through and what is not.
-While, as stated above, it is important to allocate sufficient time to the analysis process, time should not be wasted following blind alleys that yield no relevant data.
+Given the complexity of the analysis task, it is easy to lose focus on what is really important to follow through to a conclusion and what is not.
+While, as stated above, it is important to allocate sufficient time to the analysis process, it is important to avoid blind alleys with no relevance.

-It is important to keep an open mind at all times and not make bland assumptions.
+It is important to keep an open mind at all times and not make broad assumptions.
 It is all too easy to think, of course we know who our competition is, we know our key markets, our target customer base is clear, but are they?
-It is important to throw away pre-conceived ideas and assumptions.
+Appropriate market segmentation is crucial.
+It is important to throw away preconceived ideas and assumptions.

 I remember it well.
 In my early marketing career I worked with the Sales and Marketing Director on building a strategic plan for a medium sized manufacturing business.
 We were given the organisations expectations (the result of a recent board meeting) by the M.D.
 We then worked hard on the process for several weeks, diligently working through the analysis, undertaking internal and external discussions and progressing each step of the process.

 One of the final steps was to present the analysis, our conclusions and the draft plan to the senior management team.
-After a half day of discussion we were reaching a satisfactory conclusion when in walked the company founder who was a brilliant innovator and technologist who had realised where his strengths lay and had delegated Managing Director responsibilities several years earlier.
+After a half day of discussion, we were reaching a satisfactory conclusion when in walked the company founder.
+He was a brilliant innovator and technologist who had realised where his strengths lay and had delegated Managing Director responsibilities several years earlier.

-His strong view was the carefully calculated growth and turnover figures should not be ‘X’ but should be ‘Y’(where Y = X++).
+His strong view was the carefully calculated future growth and turnover figures should not be ‘X’ but should be ‘Y’(where Y = X++).
 This view was based exclusively on a new technology (and potential product line) he had been working on.
-He forced through his view that a value should be added for this technology with the detailed planning to be added later.
+He forced through his view that a value should be added for this technology with the detailed planning for entry to this new market to be added later.

 The result was a plan with no foundation, unrealistic expectations and (crucially) no buy in.
-Looking back the suggested technology and product line was at least 2-3 years ahead of its time but the founder fail to explain / convince those around him of its benefits and the detailed planning to take the product forward, for various reasons, never materialised.
+Looking back the suggested technology and product line was at least 2-3 years ahead of its time but the founder failed to explain or convince those around him of its benefits.
+He kept analysis and product planning to himself and, therefore, the detailed planning to take the product forward never materialised.

 I wish I could say the above was a one off case but I have seen several similar situations since in a variety of organisations.
-Setting unrealistic target and outcomes is certain to ensure limited (if any) buy in by those who actually have to implement the plan and result in a complete waste of the resources utilized to put the plan in place.
+Setting unrealistic targets and outcomes is certain to ensure limited (if any) buy in by those who have to implement the plan and result in a complete waste of the resources.

 Perhaps one of the major reasons strategic plans are not implemented is they lack flexibility.
 They follow a rigid path based on assumptions about what will happen in future and what the market and competition will do in any chosen situation.